 In 1983, Argentina admitted having the capability of producing weapon-grade uranium.

-In 1983, Raúl Alfonsín was elected as president.
+In 1983, Raúl Alfonsín was elected as president, ending the Dirty War.

-In 1983, Raúl Alfonsín won the elections, campaigning for the prosecution of those responsible for human rights violations during the Proceso.
+In 1983, Raúl Alfonsín won the elections campaigning for the prosecution of human rights violations during the Proceso.

-In 1983, the Embalse nuclear power station was finished, with 30% Argentine-built components.
+In 1983, the Embalse nuclear power station, which employed 30% Argentine-built components, was completed.

-In 1984, César Milstein received the Nobel Prize in Physiology or Medicine for his research in antibodies.
+In 1984, César Milstein shared the Nobel Prize in Physiology or Medicine for his research in antibodies.

-In 1985, Argentina won an Academy Award for Best Foreign Language Film for "The Official Story".
+In 1985, the Argentine film "The Official Story" won the Academy Award for Best Foreign Language Film.

-In 1986, Argentina's men's national football team won the World Cup.
+In 1986, the Argentina men's national football team won the World Cup.

-In 1989, Carlos Menem, a Peronist, won the election amidst a worsening economic crisis and hyperinflation, leading to Alfonsín's early resignation.
+In 1989, Carlos Menem won the election amidst a worsening economic crisis and hyperinflation, leading to Alfonsín's early resignation.

 In 1990, Tierra del Fuego became the Tierra del Fuego, Antártida e Islas del Atlántico Sur Province.